Pete Wentz: Personal life

-Wentz has bipolar disorder, and has taken medication for it since he was eighteen.
+Wentz is an atheist.
+He has bipolar disorder, and has taken medication for it since he was eighteen.
 In February 2005, Wentz attempted suicide by taking an overdose of the anxiety medication Ativan, and as a result, spent a week in the hospital.
 Commenting on the event to a magazine, he said:

 The suicide attempt was put into song form, "7 Minutes in Heaven (Atavan Halen)", and released on their album From Under the Cork Tree.
 After this event, Wentz moved back in with his parents.
 Wentz later spoke of his suicide attempt to the support site Halfofus.com.

 In 2006, Wentz started dating singer Ashlee Simpson.
 In April 2008, Simpson and Wentz confirmed their engagement, and were married on May 17, 2008, at Simpson's parents' residence in Encino, Los Angeles, with her father officiating the ceremony.
 Two weeks later, she confirmed her pregnancy.
 Her surname changed from Simpson to Wentz and she was briefly known professionally as Ashlee Simpson-Wentz.
 Simpson gave birth to their son on November 20, 2008.

 On February 8, 2011, Simpson filed for divorce, citing "irreconcilable differences".
 She asked for joint custody and primary physical custody of their son with visitation for Wentz, along with spousal support.
 However, a later report said that Simpson believed the couple simply "married too young", with the source stating that, "It was honestly a classic case of marrying young, having a kid young and growing apart over the years".
 Wentz reportedly did not want the divorce.
 Their divorce was finalized on November 22, 2011.

 Wentz is currently in a relationship with Meagan Camper.
 They have two children together, a son born in 2014 and a daughter born in 2018.